 By Alex A. Kecskes

-Winter and Fall allergies can cause a great deal of discomfort in many people, young or old.
+Winter and fall allergies can cause a great deal of discomfort in many people, young or old.
 Symptoms include sneezing, congestion, runny nose and red, itchy eyes.
 Western medicine typically prescribes antihistamines, decongestants, or drugs that act on the nervous system.
-Dovetailing these efforts are steps to avoid the allergens altogether.
 While these may be effective in treating the allergic response, they often have undesirable side effects, such as drowsiness, immune system suppression or over-reliance on medications.

 There are many holistic Chinese herbal formulas that TCM practitioners use to treat allergies.
 Xiao Qing Long Wan or Minor Blue Dragon is one often-prescribed formula.
 It is usually taken when one suffers from a sensitivity to cold, or to treat chills, fever (without sweating), body aches, wheezing, a cough that produces clear to white mucus, congestion in the chest, and a thick white coating on the tongue.
 The pills should be taken with plenty of water and for short duration only.

 Astra 8, another herbal formula, combines the advantages of an immune system enhancer with an energy tonic.
 It contains astragalus (huang qi), a herb that some believe can enhance the body's immune system and offers some antiviral properties.
 What's more, the herbs in Astra 8 are Qi tonics that support astragalus to boost the immune and energy systems.
 Other formulations include Pei Min Kan Wan, which can relieve the discomfort of fall allergies, and Fang Feng Xin Yi Wan, which may help those suffering from hay fever.